 This is Where the Healing Begins

-Trey Caldwell (Nathan Gamble) loved it when his father brought him a Soap Box Derby kit as together they worked to build it.
-But before it was completed Trey was called back early to serve his country and never returned home, dying serving his country.
+Trey Caldwell (Nathan Gamble - Marley & Me) loved it when his father brought him a Soap Box Derby kit as together they worked to build it.
+But before it was completed Trey's father was called back early to serve his country and never returned home, dying serving his country.
 Unsurprisingly it hits Trey incredibly hard, left bewildered and shattered by the sudden loss of his father unable to think about the Soap Box Derby or the half built car as it reminds him of his father.
-Local man Roy Gibbs (Corbin Bernsen) meets Trey and knows how he feels as he lost his brave son, a fire-fighter in 9/11.
+Local man Roy Gibbs (Corbin Bernsen - Ordinary Miracles) meets Trey and knows how he feels as he lost his brave son, a fire-fighter, in 9/11.
 Patiently Roy helps Trey through his sadness as they form a bond working on the soap box car.

 You see the synopsis for "Heart of a Hero" sounds like a typical family drama where we have a surrogate father son thing going on with two damaged individuals dealing with grief.
-But there is more going on here because on one hand it is Roy who has the bigger problems with an element of anger and bitterness which you don't expect with young Trey trying to help him get back to how he really is rather than acting bitter.
-It makes this movie a lot more interesting and a family movie rather than a children's movie as it does shy away from paternal grief and anger over the loss of a child.
+But there is more going on here because on one hand it is Roy who has the bigger problems, struggling with anger and bitterness which you don't expect with young Trey trying to help him get back to how he really is.
+It makes this movie a lot more interesting and a family movie rather than a children's movie as it doesn't shy away from paternal grief and anger over the loss of a child.

 What this all boils down to is that "Heart of a Hero" is a surprisingly effective family drama with a familiar set up of two broken people brought together nicely elaborated on by Corbin Bernsen.
 It certainly isn't perfect, it gets far too jingoistic at times and there will be those who won't like the Christian element but even for those who object to movies which mention church and praying the other aspects are still entertaining.